Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF_FV_2/README.md

       --verbose
 ```

-If you look at the content of the inpur file created in the build `Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEVOLUME.inf`, you would see how it references the `*.ffs` file that we've created earlier:
+If you look at the content of the input file created in the build process `Build/UefiLessonsPkg/RELEASE_GCC5/FV/SIMPLEVOLUME.inf`, you would see how it references the `*.ffs` file that was created earlier:
 ```
 [options]
 EFI_BASE_ADDRESS = 0x100